 Eventually, by some miracle of navigation, we did make it to my grandmother’s apartment, where we were able to have some traditional Thanksgiving leftovers for a late dinner.
 These included: a Shanghai braised pork shank, stir-fried leafy greens, rice, and bottles of everyone’s new favorite beverage, Sunkist orange soda.

 There was a turkey, of course, but at the time, we had no idea what we were doing when it came to roasting a turkey.
 We’d never seen a bird that large, let alone cooked one.
 The poor turkey was a bit charred on the outside and still undercooked near the bone.
 We’d carve whatever edible pieces we could find, and the rest would go towards making soup the next day.

 My memories of that Thanksgiving always remind me of how far we’ve come since then.
-The road has been tough, but we walked it, and we’re still walking.
+The road has been tough, but we walked it.
 A shout-out to all immigrant families, wherever you may be!
-You have my utmost respect and admiration for your bravery and your drive to achieve a better life in this new land we proudly call home.
+You have my utmost respect and admiration for your bravery and drive to achieve a better life in this new land we proudly call home.